huj31415/Firefly/README.md

 - Allows custom "envelopes" for parts
 - Has a set of template configs for planet packs, planets and parts

-For instructions on writing configs and making envelopes, as well as other info check the [wiki]().
+For instructions on writing configs and making envelopes, as well as other info, check the [wiki]().

 ## Dependencies
 The only **required** dependency is: